Team-GhostLand/GhostLand7/README.md

 - [ ] Enabling Planet Curvature in Distant Horizons does nothing
 - [x] With Panoramics seemingly completely cooked, we have nothing to make a main menu panorama for Fancy Menu with. *(fixed: found [this thing](https://modrinth.com/mod/panorama-screenshot) - not yet in the pack, since we're not doing any FancyMenu stuff yet)*
 - [ ] Small Ships' boats made from wood from WilderWilds don't have textures
-- [ ] WW's panorama texturepack keeps enabling itself against our will any time the packs change (and causes Missing Texture glitches whenever we disable it (ie. set it to the state it's *supposed to* be in) if its panorama was loaded before)
+- [x] WW's panorama texturepack keeps enabling itself against our will any time the packs change (and causes Missing Texture glitches whenever we disable it (ie. set it to the state it's *supposed to* be in) if its panorama was loaded before) *(fixed?: moved it to the bottom of the list, practically disabling it)*
 - [ ] Can't join the server 💀 *(note: this may very well have been an issue all this time, but we only started testing server joins on 7a24+)*
 - [ ] In EMI's tree view, all texture-derived icons (ie. NOT those black-and-white ones, like crafting;smelting;Tinker's, but those that are based on EMI's tab texture, like Sequenced Assembly or Inscriber) are offset in the Y axis so much that they clip all the way outside of the tree

 ## Changelogs:

+### 7a30
+- Updated: Let's Do: Farm'n'Charm (base *(Becasue the older version was crashing the server.
+Guess what?
+IT'S THE SAME PROBLEM AGAIN!
+They used client-side code on the server.
+It's good that they were very fast with delivering a fix, but... seriously, people!
+Just add some side-detecting if statements 😅.)*, Candelight, Brewery, Bakery), Beachparty; Miniature Shader
+- Nuked Nether Vinery (it wasn't even booting (`[17:21:12] [Render thread] [nethervinery/ERROR]: Failed to register NetherVinery registries!
+Disabling mod. at: knot//net.satisfy.nethervinery.fabric.NetherVineryFabric.onInitialize(NetherVineryFabric.java:27)`), anyway)
+- Added POWAHH! and ME Requester
+- ...And with this, the merge is *almost* finished!
+I only skipped updating Amendments (becasue I suspect that a too-new version *(for context: Guzio's version of 7a28 had a higher Amendments version number than MidnightSP, and the higher version has won)* could be the cause of the conflict with Farmer's Delight from 7a29), as well as the installation of Farmer's Delight (and its related projects - like „its addons”, Sliced'n'Diced, Farmer's Cutting: BOP, LDa Compat and ~~3D Crops~~) because (as stated before) MidnightSP is much better equipped to be handling this, since they have more experience with FD (having already added it once, then deleted, and then (succesfully, unlike my attempt) added it back).
+- Added a `/mods` command.
+This mod could technically be client-optional (becasue it has client-side functionality, but isn't essential to join the server), but we marked it as server-only becasue having it on the client would be detrimental to its own functionality: The client's command would override the server's, thus preventing us from listing mods on the server anywhere but in the console - and being able to see the server mod list without SSHing the very reason we included it (we already have Mod Menu for clients, so it's not like we really need it there).
+- Added resourcepacks: Fresh Animations (unlike all other packs, this one is marked as client-optional (not just server-excluded) because it might be a bit too heavy for the Slim Edition), FreshAnim Extension (same deal here), Enchanced Boss Bars and Fancy Crops (the crops can't be 3D even with FD installed (becasue we're keeping Let's Do, and it has no 3D crops addons), so we might as well at least make them fancier).
+- Re-ordered resourcepacks again (because re-adding Moonlight mods changed the list a lot, plus I just added 4 more packs).
+As part of this, I finally capitulated against WW-panorama.
+Instead of trying to keep it disabled (it keeps coming back) - I allowed it to stay on the enabled list, but pushed it to the bottom, effectively doing the same thing that disabling it would have achieved.

 ### 7a29
 - *Note: This patch will attempt to fix merge conflicts from the previous one and therefore IS a huge mess*